-RCTC delivers your overage check using BankMobile Disbursements, a technology solution powered by BMTX, Inc. Look for an email from BankMobile with instructions to visit https://refundselection.com.
-Using this site, you will designate https://refundselection.com.
+RCTC delivers your overage check using BankMobile Disbursements, a technology solution powered by BMTX.
+Inc. Look for an email from BankMobile with instructions to visit https://refundselection.com.
 Using this site, you will designate how you want your overage funds released to you - by direct deposit to an existing bank account or using a BankMobile Vibe Account.
-Students who have not declared a preference when funds are released will have their overage sent by paper check via U.S. Mail.
+Students who have not declared a preference when funds released will have their overage sent by paper check via U.S. Mail.